jhpyle/docassemble/_docs/initial.md

 that as a practical matter, sites will not be able to consume your [meta tags].
 The `/robots.txt` file can be customized using the [`allow robots`] directive so that your [meta tags] are accessible.

+<a name="example start"></a><a name="example start"></a>If you look at
+example interviews that are used in the documentation, you will see `example start` and `example end` in the `metadata`.
+These indicate the YAML blocks that should be excerpted and included in the documentation.
+There is a script in the [GitHub repository] called `make-screenshots.sh`, which calls `get_yaml_from_example.py`, which scans the [YAML] files in a directory and outputs [YAML] containing the excerpts, which is then processed by the [Jekyll] documentation site that is hosted on [GitHub Pages].

 ## <a name="overlapping metadata"></a>Effect of multiple `metadata` blocks